d6lts/htmLawed/readme.txt

 *About version 3 of the htmLawed module*

 Unlike version 2 (not available for Drupal 7), version 3 does not allow for content-type (node-type)-specific, or teaser- or body-specific htmLawed settings.
-It also does not have the functionality to 'pre-save' (i.e., filter content before it is stored in the database).
+It also does not have the functionality to filter content before it is stored in the database.
+Content-type-specific htmLawed settings can be achieved in Drupal 7 using another module like the 'Better Formats' module, or by using Drupal's core functionality to use different input formats for different content-types, and setting different htmLawed configurations for the different input formats.

 *Installing the htmLawed module*